Nov 17, 2021

 What kind of control should you ask?
 First, you could think of automated systems checking if passwords respect your policy.
 You can also create an automated comparison mechanism between the one submitted by the user and a most used password database, leaked data breach bases (haveibeenpwnd), or dictionaries used by attackers, like JohntheRipper.

 Any control should also check for repetitive motives such as specific patterns (1234 or qwerty, for instance) or those containing personal information like date of birth or noun.
+If you choose to incorporate an expiration policy, you should also forbid iterations of old credentials.

 Means of conservation